helfreyah/helfreyah/_pages/about.md

 permalink: /about/
 ---

--Note: Helf Emergency
+- Note: Helf Emergency
--We are rising.
+- We are rising.
--FEAR has two meanings "Face everything and rise or forget everything and run".
+- FEAR has two meanings "Face everything and rise or forget everything and run".
--Choice is yours
+- Choice is yours

 ## Blog